Norwegian Wild Reindeer Pavilion – Viewpoint Snøhetta

-The Viewpoint Snøhetta pavilion, view from south-east with the Dovrefjell mountain range in background.
+The Viewpoint Snøhetta pavilion, view from the south-east with the Dovrefjell mountain range in the background.
 Photo © Ketil Jacobsen

 Tverrfjellhytta, Norwegian Wild Reindeer Pavilion – Viewpoint Snøhetta

-What an exemplary design is, in architecture?
+What is an exemplary design, in architecture?
 In my humble opinion, most times it is a project in which complexity magically becomes simplicity.
-A piece of architecture which makes designers say “it was so simple, why didn’t I think of that?”.
+A piece of architecture that makes designers say “it was so simple, why didn’t I think of that?”.

 That’s exactly what came to my mind when I first saw this small observation pavilion designed by Snøhetta in a remote natural park in Norway.

-The pavilion lies at 1,200 meters / 3,900 feet above sea level, at the end of a one-mile-long hiking trail, in an area which have a manifold significance for Norwegians.
+The pavilion lies at 1,200 meters / 3,900 feet above sea level, at the end of a one-mile-long hiking trail, in an area that has a manifold significance for Norwegians.

 The park, dominated by the mountain Snøhetta (not a pun), one of the highest peaks in Norway, is indeed a place of myths and legends connected to the Dovrefjell mountain range, which marks the separation between southern and northern Norway, it is also one of Europe’s last retreats of the wild mountain reindeer.